cobalt-language/cobalt-language.github.io/mdbook/cobalt-docs/src/introduction.md

 ### Building from source

-In order to build from source, you will need `git`, `ssh`, and LLVM 15 (_exactly_ version 15.0.0).
+In order to build from source, you will need `git`, `ssh`, and LLVM 15 (version 15.0.X for any minor version X).

 The LLVM dependency is the most likely to cause trouble.
-It is unlikely that this specific version (15.0.0) is already on your machine.
-You can download it by finding the appropriate version on the [LLVM releases page](https://releases.llvm.org/download.html).
-At the time of writing, it will take you the the corresponding [Github release page](https://github.com/llvm/llvm-project/releases/tag/llvmorg-15.0.0).
+It is unlikely that this specific version (e.g. 15.0.0) is already on your machine.
+You can download it by finding the appropriate version on the [LLVM releases page](https://releases.llvm.org/download.html), or through a package manager.
 Remember where you install it.

 Now we are ready to build Cobalt.
 Visit the [Github page](https://github.com/matt-cornell/cobalt-lang/) and clone the repository.
 Then, run `cargo build`:
 ```